 Big, mussed-up curls give the right amount of weight and personality on the crown of this boyish haircut.

-Whether you’re in the mood for a complete buzz or are flirting with punkier looks such as a mohawk or an undercut pomp, a shaved hairstyle is certainly bound to attract some attention.
+Whether you’re in the mood for a complete buzz or are flirting with punkier looks such as a mohawk or undercut pomp, a shaved hairstyle is certainly bound to attract some attention.
 Maximize with trendy clippings, an on-point color and a well-maintained length on the sides, not to mention a spiked up crown that won’t succumb to the elements.

 13. Relaxed Cropped